Lyalpha/ifuanal/docs/tutorial.rst

 :meth:`~ifuanal.IFUCube.plot_metallicity`
 """""""""""""""""""""""""""""""""""""""""
 plots the metallicity for the chosen indicator as a map aslongside the cumulative metallicity of the bins and a radial dependancy plot.
+Custom bins are highlighted.

 ..
 Warning::
    :meth:`~ifuanal.IFUCube.plot_continuum` will fail if use more than